Exploring Prophetic Mysteries

 “Truly, Truly, I say to you, he who hears My word and believes Him who sent Me, has eternal life, and does not come into judgment, but has passed out of death into life.
 John 5:24

 Paul make no such distinction between caught up and “left behind” Christians in any of his descriptions of the Rapture.
 If this doctrine were true, wouldn’t he make it clear that any true believer not living an exemplary life will be left behind at the Rapture?
 This doctrine also flies in the face of grace through faith, and the power of Christ’s blood to completely atone for sin, suggesting a two class system for born-again believers: those who are worthy and those who will be “punished” by the Tribulation.
-There will be only one Rapture event and every single, born-again believer without exception will join the Lord in the air on that day.
-The Church age will be completely over at the Rapture and no other Gentiles will be converted afterwards.

 The Holy Spirit is the Restrainer who will be taken out of the way before the Tribulation?